"Can't act, can't sing. Can dance a little."

 That's how the guy who gave Fred Astaire his Hollywood screen test rated the greatest hoofer of all time.
 Debussy's timeless "Clair de Lune" was described as "ugly to the ears," by the most respected Parisian critic of the time.
 "Fiddler on the Roof" was described as "nothing special" by the Variety stringer who reviewed its off-Broadway opening.
 And Rex Reed and most of the other jerks who review movies panned the greatest movie of all time, "A Christmas Story."
 (They just hated producer Bob Clark, because he did those Porky's movies and Reed would never know what to do with a Red Ryder BB gun, anyway).

-But my favorite review of all time was Vito Stellino's review of the Pittsburgh Steelers1974 draft in the Post-Gazette.
+But Homer's favorite review of all time was Vito Stellino's review of the Pittsburgh Steelers1974 draft in the Post-Gazette.

 "The Steelers seem to have come out of the first five rounds of the draft appreciably strengthened at wide receiver but nowhere else.
 They didn't get a tight end.
 They didn't get a punter.
 They didn't get an offensive tackle who might've shored up what could well become a weakness.
 What they did get was Swann, who seems to be a sure-pop to help; Lambert, who figures to be the No. 5 linebacker if he pans out; and three question marks."

 Guess he didn't think much of that Stallworth kid or that 5th round pick out of Wisconsin, Webster.

 You never know.
 Great picks can meet with awful misfortune, like Gabe Rivera or the Penguins' Michel Briere.
 A tragic car crash ended Rivera's career.
 Another ended Briere's life.
 So many other seemingly great choices have met with career ending injuries.